FRAUDULENT TRADING AND WRONGFUL TRADING DEFENCE LAWYERS

 For a fraudulent trading charge to be successful, it has to be shown that the company’s director intentionally endeavoured to defraud creditors or customers for their own gain.
 When directors purposefully prioritise their own needs over their creditors and continue to trade at their creditors expense, their actions constitute fraudulent trading.

-If you are arrested or charged with an offence of fraudulent trading or creditor fraud, it is imperative that you are represented by a skilled and experienced solicitor who is knowledgable in this complex area of the law.
+If you are arrested or charged with an offence of fraudulent trading or creditor fraud, it is imperative that you are represented by skilled and experienced Fraudulent Trading Solicitors who are knowledgeable in this complex area of the law.
 The UK laws governing fraudulent trading and creditor fraud are complicated, and only a solicitor who is experienced in these matters will be able to assist you through the preliminary investigations.

 As your solicitor, we will use our knowledge of the complex laws surrounding fraudulent trading and creditor fraud, and our experience in handling cases of this nature, to help you receive the best possible outcome for your case.